 Financial settlement on divorce – the consequences of non-disclosure

-Hannah Rose, a solicitor in our family team, considers the implications of the recent decisions of the Supreme Court in the cases of Sharland v Sharland and Gohil v Gohil.
+Hannah Sims, a solicitor in our family team, considers the implications of the recent decisions of the Supreme Court in the cases of Sharland v Sharland and Gohil v Gohil.

 Last month the Supreme Court issued judgments on two landmark financial remedy cases involving fraudulent non-disclosure of assets on the part of the husband, unanimously allowing the wife’s appeal in both instances.